 Recently added fill or top-up water loses much of its volume in the first few days because it releases gases.
-With new systems you should therefore initially check the heating water pressure on a daily basis, and thereafter at gradually longer intervals.
+With new systems you should therefore initially check the heating water pressure on a daily basis, and then at gradually longer intervals.

-Once the volume of the heating system has stabilized, check the heating water pressure monthly.
+Once the heating system is hardly losing any volume, check the heating water pressure monthly.